-September marked the 20th month in a row that milk production was up on a year-over-year basis.
+September marks the 20th month in a row that milk production is up on a year-over-year basis.

-Milk production in the 23 major dairy states totaled 14.8 billion pounds in September, up 1.9 percent from September 2010, according to USDA’s “Milk Production” report released on Oct.
-19.
+Milk production in the 23 major dairy states totaled 14.8 billion pounds in September, up 1.9 percent from September 2010, according to USDA’s “Milk Production” report released Wednesday afternoon.

 Across all 50 states, milk production was up 1.7 percent.